Sengkey/Qantas-hotel-frontend-test/README.md

 I have tested my app on Google Chrome, Firefox and Safari browser.

-I hope you can capture my approach and thinking method in this small code challenge and can meet your standard.
+I hope you can capture my approach and thinking method in this small code challenge and could meet your standard.

 Many thanks,
 Reg